Stanley Norman (skipjack)

 Stanley Norman is one of the 35 surviving traditional Chesapeake Bay skipjacks and was a member of the last commercial sailing fleet in the United States.
-The vessel was extensively rebuilt, renovated and the process documented from 1976 ti 1980.
-In 1990 the vessel was sold to the Chesapeake Bay Foundation and is based in Annapolis, Maryland used as a teaching vessel.
+The vessel was extensively rebuilt, renovated and the process documented from 1976 to 1980.
+In 1990 the vessel was sold to the Chesapeake Bay Foundation and is based in Annapolis, Maryland, used as a teaching vessel.
 On December 9, 2003, a fire in the cabin caused some damage, though there was no major damage.

 The vessel was based in Annapolis at either Annapolis City Dock near the Annapolis Summer Garden Theatre (as pictured) or the Annapolis Maritime Museum and also operated from the Chesapeake Bay Maritime Museum in St. Michaels, Talbot County, Maryland.
-The teaching program aboard covered history and present issues of the Chesapeake, including the life of the Bay's waterman, and allowed participants to dredge for oysters and conduct water quality tests.
+The teaching program aboard covered history and present issues of the Chesapeake, including the life of the Bay's watermen, and allowed participants to dredge for oysters and conduct water quality tests.

-The Stanley Norman was retired from the Chesapeake Bay Foundations Fleet in the Summer of 2020.
-On May 9, 2022 the "Stanley Norman" was purchased by RDC Inn at Perry Cabin LLC and now resides at Inn at Perry Cabin resort along the Miles River in St. Michaels Maryland.
+The Stanley Norman was retired from the Chesapeake Bay Foundation's fleet in the summer of 2020.
+On May 9, 2022, the Stanley Norman was purchased by RDC Inn at Perry Cabin LLC and now resides at Inn at Perry Cabin resort along the Miles River in St. Michaels, Maryland.

 She was listed on the National Register of Historic Places in 1985.
 She is assigned Maryland dredge number 60, and was previously dredge 20.